These Are The 17 Easiest Microgreens To Grow

 The dark reddish-green leaves are glossy, and the purple, pink and reddish stems are attractive both growing and on the plate.
 The idea is to hook new people into growing microgreens.

-Not only are microgreens great for your health, add flavor to food, but they are fun to grow and take up very little space in the home.
+Not only are microgreens great for your health, and add flavor to food, but they are fun to grow and take up very little space in the home.
 So starting with the easiest to grow microgreens that are also attractive, nutritious, and taste great is important.

 Red Acre Cabbage microgreens fall into this category.
 The seeds, unlike radish and broccoli seeds, are smaller and darker.
 Making them slightly harder to plant, but not to the point where they are difficult to handle.